lunanfoldomics/Cinnamon-GUI/README.md

 ## Version 0.4.0
 # SPDX-License-Identifier: GPL-3.0-only
+## License

+This project is licensed under the terms of the GNU General Public License v3.0 (GPL-3.0-only).
+See the LICENSE file in the root directory of the repository for details.

 ### Convolutional Neural Network And Multimodal Learning with Graphic User Interface for Digital Pathology